But sometimes, your dog won’t chew while eating their meals. And that is a worrying situation for most pet owners who worry about dog health.

 Food is too easy to swallow

 Dogs go by their instincts by default if there is no need to chew.
-If you give them small pieces of raw dog food or giblets, dogs will grab the pieces with their sharp teeth or tongue and swallow them whole.
+If you give them small pieces of raw dog food or giblets, dogs will grab them with their sharp teeth or tongues and swallow them whole.

 But if you serve your dog with large pieces of raw dog food, you force them to chew.
 They’ll have to tear the meat into smaller bites and then chew.

 So, giving your dog bigger pieces of raw or even cooked food is best.

 When you do not care well for your dog’s teeth or if your dog explores every new thing with its teeth, it may develop dental problems.

 Owing to these dental problems, the dog may have trouble chewing.

 When dogs refuse to chew due to their dental problems, there are usually several other accompanying symptoms.

 You may notice excessive saliva, bad breath, drowsiness, or an overall decline in health.
 We recommend taking your dog to the vet in this case.